CS2103JAN2017-W09-B1/main/docs/UserGuide.md

 ### 3.3.
 Editing a task : `edit`

-Want to rectify something that was not right?
+Want to rectify something that is not right?
 Changed dates?

 Burdens allows you to edit your tasks at any field, at any square.